namesakefyi/namesake.fyi/src/content/posts/note-from-luke.md

 After all, I had never cared about how the government labeled or recognized me; I just wanted to live my life safely and with autonomy.
 The experience underscored just how far-reaching the implications of a name change could be, and how digitization presented an opportunity to address the systemic oppression embedded in legacy systems.

 So, in 2021 I took a chance and started building Namesake part-time.
-I moved quickly and learned a lot (maybe I’ll save those learnings for a future email).
+I moved quickly and learned a lot (maybe something for another time).

 ## How it's going

-Since our start, we’ve supported 1000+ youth and adults in Massachusetts through our catalytic partnership with the Massachusetts Trans Political Coalition (thank you, MTPC!).
+Since Namesake's start, we’ve supported 1000+ youth and adults in Massachusetts through our catalytic partnership with the Massachusetts Trans Political Coalition (thank you, MTPC!).
 We’ve co-led nearly 100 statewide name change clinics and trainings, and we’ve helped connect folks to over $45,000 in financial assistance.
 We’ve advocated for more equitable policy and processes, and we’ve fostered information sharing across the country through partnerships and collaboration.
 We’ve raised funds to keep it going.
 We even launched a [Discord](/chat) last year to facilitate more mutual aid and support.
 I’m proud of what we’ve built, and endlessly grateful for all of the people who have contributed to and rooted for Namesake.

 That being said, a lot has happened in the world since we first started, and to put it bluntly, it’s terrifying.
 There are the certainties: the politicization of trans identities and its real-life impact on real-life humans, the bigotry, the danger.
 And there are the uncertainties, too—what will happen when I try to renew my license or passport?
 Will I be detained at an airport?
 Will I be able to access my hormones in the future?
 Will my marriage be recognized?
 The list goes on, in every direction, intersecting with all of the other horrors in our current world.
 I hope you’re also aware, enraged, and [taking action](https://secure.everyaction.com/P2P/j5xaSW4gmU6FZu4D3ELZbQ2/qX69jknqEfCPfGBFvdy_DQ2).